jonnonz1/nz-statute-book/acts/public/2007/major-events-management-act-2007.md

 ### Subpart 2 — Ambush marketing by association protections

 ### 8 Declaration of major event emblems and words
-(1) The Governor-General may, by Order in Council made on the recommendation of the Economic Development Minister, declare any or all of the following:
+(1) The Governor-General may, by Order in Council made on the recommendation of the Minister, declare any or all of the following:
   (a) an emblem to be a major event emblem:
   (b) a word, words if combined with other words, or a combination of words to be a major event word or major event words.
-(2) The Economic Development Minister may only make a recommendation after consultation with— (a) the Commerce Minister; and
+(2) The Minister may only make a recommendation after consultation with— (a) the Commerce Minister; and
   (b) the major event organiser; and
   (c) persons the Minister considers are likely to be substantially affected by the recommendation.
-(3) Before making a recommendation, the Economic Development Minister must take into account the extent to which, in relation to the major event, emblems and words require protection in order to—
+(3) Before making a recommendation, the Minister must take into account the extent to which, in relation to the major event, emblems and words require protection in order to—
   (a) obtain maximum benefits for New Zealanders:
   (b) prevent unauthorised commercial exploitation at the expense of either a major event organiser or a major event sponsor.
 (4) A failure to comply with subsection (2)﻿(c) does not affect the validity of an Order in Council made under subsection (1).